 As people age, the swing speed is going to slow down.
 There is not much a senior golfer will be able to do about this.
 Ensuring that the equipment is going to make up the differences for the changing game of a senior is of the utmost importance.

 Some golf drivers for seniors are adjustable and others are not.
 Adjustability is a great thing if you want to be able to change the loft, launch, or face angle of your golf club.
 Modern golf drivers are very easy to adjust and the difference in your game can be seen almost immediately.
 There is, however, one downside to an adjustable driver.

 An adjustable golf driver is generally a little heavier than a driver that is not adjustable.
 The technology to make the driver adjustable sits in the clubhead and on the hosel.
 This will add some weight to the club, and sometimes it makes it so that the center of gravity won’t be quite as low.

 If you are a very slow swing speed senior golfer and clubhead speed is important to you, choose something like the Cleveland Launcher Turbo that has less weight and no adjustability.

-Quick Summary of the Top Driver for Seniors in 2020
+Quick Summary of the Best Driver for Seniors in 2021

 The best golf driver for seniors is one that gives them the confidence that they need to continue playing this sport.
 Golf is a frustrating game and when you start to lose distance and direction; it only gets more frustrating.